Joseph Ettedgui: Influence and legacy

 Joseph Ettedgui assisted emerging fashion designers, including Margaret Howell, Katharine Hamnett, John Galliano and Azzedine Alaïa.
 He also championed architects and interior designers, working with names such as David Chipperfield and Eva Jiricna.
 British fashion designer John Richmond called him: "the creator of modern retail" and Italian designer and entrepreneur Miuccia Prada commented that Joseph's shops were: "among the most beautiful in the world".
 London-based Saks Fifth Avenue merchandise director Gail Sackloff recalled how her visiting American fashion buyers always wanted to visit Joseph stores in the 1980s because of the way he merchandised.

 Later ventures

 After selling the Joseph brand outright to its Japanese licensee in 2005, Joseph Ettedgui turned his attention and fortune to Connolly Luxury Goods, an offshoot of Connolly Leather, and the Belgravia Italian restaurant Il Vaporetto.
 As of November 2020, the Connolly retail business remains in the ownership of his widow, Isabel.

+Personal life

+Ettedgui married second wife Isabel Pritchard in 1990.
+They had a daughter together, Gigi.
+He had two sons, Peter and Paul, from his previous marriage.